jsoma/persine/README.md

 ### Seeing and saving results

-**History** is all of your commands and the pages visited, while **recommendations** are what you've been recommended to watch.
-It includes video sidebars, homepage listings, and search results.
+**History** is all of your commands you've run and the pages you've visited, while **recommendations** are what you've been recommended.
+Recommendations include video sidebars, homepage listings, and search results.

+> Right now recommendations also include ads and unrelated promoted content.
+I'm on the fence about whether they should stay or go.

-For convenience, you can use `.to_df()` to see these as pandas DataFrames.
+For convenience, you can use `.to_df()` to see history and recommendations as pandas DataFrames.

 ```python
 persona.recommendations.to_df()